-A positive working relationship with your child’s school is in everyone’s best interest.
+A good working relationship with your child’s school is in everyone’s best interest.
 That means that you and the teacher need to work together cooperatively to help your child succeed.
-Since I was once a teacher and administrator I’ve complied a list of ways to make your child’s teacher love you.
+Since I was once a teacher and administrator I’ve complied a list of ways to foster a positive parent teacher relationship.

 The start of a new school year can be stressful for everyone.
 You’re probably getting ready to attend Open House at your child’s school.
 You’ve bought the supplies and may even already be back in school after the summer break.
 You may be thrilled that school is back in session but there’s no doubt about it – every school year brings the renewed hope that this will be the best year yet.
-A good relationship with your child’s teacher goes a long way to making that hope a reality.
+A good parent teacher relationship goes a long way to making that hope a reality.

 Too often these days, teachers do not get support from parents.
 When a teacher feels that she won’t get the support needed from home, it’s only human that she becomes reluctant to contact the parents when there’s an issue.
 This is a lose-lose situation for everyone involved – especially for your child.

 On the other hand, teachers who know that they will find a supportive parent at home are much more likely to pick up the phone or compose an email to keep that parent informed as to what’s going on at school.
 You want to be THAT parent, and not the parent that teachers dread having to interact with.